jg-watson/21-bookSearchEngine/README.md

 # 21-bookSearchEngine

 ## Description
-A book search engine using GraphQL API.
+A book search engine using the GraphQL API.
 The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.

 ## Installation
 Will need to clone repo and install dependencies.